 Enki made his voice heard and spoke to the great gods,

 I made sure life was preserved.

 Exact your punishment from the sinner.
 And whoever contradicts your order.”

-In order to truly verify that the information in the Atrahasis is accurate, we need more sources of evidence that support it.
+To truly verify that the information in the Atrahasis is accurate, we need more sources of evidence that support it.
 We find that evidence in another set of Mesopotamian cuneiform tablets known as Enuma Elish, which were found alongside the Atrahasis in the Ashurbanipal Library.
 This not only helps to provide additional information about the potential true origins of the human race, but also gives credibility to both of these ancient texts.
 Tablet number six of the Enuma Elish states:

 "They bound him, holding him before Ea.

 They inflicted the penalty on him and severed his blood-vessels.